granitebps/puasa-sunnah-api/README.md

 ## How to
 - Clone the repo
 - Copy `.env.example` to `.env`
+- Generate API Docs using swagger with `make doc`
 - Run the application with `make start`
 - Build the application with `make build`